jdmonin/JSettlers2/README.txt

 ----------------------

-From the command line, make sure you are in the JSettlers distribution directory which contains both JSettlers.jar, settlers-server.jar and the "lib" directory.
+From the command line, make sure you are in the JSettlers distribution directory which contains both JSettlers.jar, JsettlersServer.jar and the "lib" directory.
 (If you have downloaded jsettlers-1.1.xx-full.tar.gz, look in the src/target directory for these files.)

+If you have downloaded jsettlers-1.1.xx-full.jar or jsettlers-1.1.x-server.jar instead of the full tar.gz, use that filename on the command lines shown below.

 SERVER STARTUP: